dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 If you're not a Peninsula DSA member yet but would like to attend an event, please [contact](mailto:info@peninsuladsa.org) the Steering Committee.

+<h2>Reading Group</h2>

+Our political [reading group](../political-reading/) discusses socialist books and articles democratically chosen by participants.
+See also PDSA Slack: #reading-group

 <h2>Working Groups</h2>

 Peninsula DSA's working groups organize socialist campaigns around issues that matter to the working class.
 Whether you're an experienced organizer or brand-new to the movement, you're welcome to attend any meeting to learn more--and get involved!